 If an actuary who was the Appointed Actuary for the immediately preceding filed Actuarial Opinion is replaced by an action of the Board of Directors, the insurer shall within five (5) business days notify the Insurance Department of the state of domicile of this event.
-The insurer shall also furnish the domiciliary Commissioner with a separate letter within ten (10) business days of the above notification stating whether in the twenty four (24) months preceding such event there were any disagreements with the former Appointed Actuary regarding the content of the opinion on matters of the risk of material adverse deviation, required disclosures, scopes, procedure, category of opinion issued, wording of the opinion, or data quality.
+The insurer shall also furnish the domiciliary Commissioner with a separate letter within ten (10) business days of the above notification stating whether in the twenty four (24) months preceding such event there were any disagreements with the former Appointed Actuary regarding the content of the opinion on matters of the risk of material adverse deviation, required disclosures, scopes, procedure, type of opinion issued, substantive wording of the opinion, or data quality.
 The disagreements required to be reported in response to this paragraph include both those resolved to the former actuary's satisfaction and those not resolved to the former actuary's satisfaction.
+The letter should include a description of the disagreement and the nature of its resolution (or that it was not resolved).
 The insurer shall also in writing request such former actuary to furnish a letter addressed to the insurer stating whether the actuary agrees with the statements contained in the insurer's letter and, if not, stating the reasons for which he does not agree; and the insurer shall furnish such responsive letter from the former actuary to the domiciliary Commissioner together with its own.

 The Appointed Actuary must report to the Board of Directors or the Audit Committee each year on the items within the scope of the Actuarial Opinion.
 The Actuarial Opinion and the Actuarial Report must be made available to the Board of Directors.
-The minutes of the Board of Directors should indicate that the Appointed Actuary has presented such information to the Board of Directors or the Audit Committee and that the Actuarial Opinion and Actuarial Report were made available.
+The minutes of the Board of Directors should indicate that the Appointed Actuary has presented such information to the

+Board of Directors or the Audit Committee and that the Actuarial Opinion and Actuarial Report were made available.
 A separate Actuarial Opinion is required for each company filing an Annual Statement.
-When there is an affiliated company pooling arrangement, one Actuarial

-Report for the aggregate pool is sufficient, but there must be addendums to the Actuarial Report to cover non-pooled reserves for individual companies.
+When there is an affiliated company pooling arrangement, one Actuarial Report for the aggregate pool is sufficient, but there must be addendums to the Actuarial Report to cover non-pooled reserves for individual companies.